No. 1 change at Natrona Heights Arby’s: Bathrooms moving indoors

 Getting to the bathrooms there meant going outside and around to the back of the building.
 With the new building, they’ll be inside.

 “It was extremely challenging to get the bathrooms inside the building,” franchise owner Jim Noble said.
 “That was our biggest challenge.”

-But, he said, “we had inconvenienced customers so much with the bathrooms being outside, it was past time to get it taken care of and fix that problem.”
+But, “We had inconvenienced customers so much with the bathrooms being outside, it was past time to get it taken care of and fix that problem,” he said.

-Noble expects the restaurant on Freeport Road in Natrona Heights to reopen by the end of the month .
+Noble expects the restaurant on Freeport Road in Harrison to reopen by the end of August.

 Noble said his family has owned the restaurant for 50 years.
-They also own an Arby’s in Johnstown.
+They also own another Arby’s in Johnstown.